charleennewland/blog/maturity_model.md

   0" height="300" src="https://github.com/charleennewland/blog/assets/138404574/8f573964-648b-4488-b478-c19a72e60319/460/300">
 </p>

 In theory, you have the flexibility to select the principles to base your maturity model on, as long as they align with the organization's goals.
-We will base our model for this blog post on the Shingo model, since it aligns with the definitions covered in my earlier [blog post on operational excellence](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt2.md).
+I will base our model for this blog post on the Shingo model, since it aligns with the definitions covered in my earlier [blog post on operational excellence](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt2.md).

 As per the Shingo Institute [2], the fundamental principles for achieving operational excellence are categorized into the following dimensions: